kagnaem/kagnaem/README.md

-# 📊 Data Analysis Portfolio – Kagna Em
+# 📊 Kagna Em - Data Analyst

-Welcome to my data analysis portfolio!
+Hi, this is Kagna.
 I am a Data Analyst with hands-on experience transforming complex datasets into actionable insights using tools such as Power BI, Python, SQL, and Microsoft Fabric.

-📄 **[View My CV](#)** *(Add your CV link here)*

-This portfolio showcases my projects in data analysis, reporting, forecasting, and data modelling across real-world and applied scenarios.

----

 ## 👩‍💻 About Me